 Once you’re centered, lift your left leg off the floor and out to the side.
 Hold for two to three seconds and bring your foot back.
 Repeat with your right leg.

-3. Walk the tightrope
+3. Walk the Tightrope

 Lift your arms and hold them out to your sides for balance.
 Walk without veering from the line for 10 to 20 steps, heel to toe, or from one end of the room to the other.

-If you want to make it more challenging, hold your foot in the air for two or three seconds each time you take a step.
+To make it more challenging, hold your foot in the air for two or three seconds each time you take a step.

-4. Shuffle-step
+4. Shuffle-Step

 This exercise is a lot like dancing.